tmpfs/mxl/lib/mxl.md

 cd ~ && $0 i @scratch
 ```

-And modify to suit your needs.
+And modify `tmux.conf` to suit your needs.

 Once you have run the scratch session: